bjodah/chempy/joss-paper/paper.md

 parametrizations of chemical properties of substances from the literature.

+Its intended audience is primarily researchers and engineers who need to perform modelling work.
+But since the intermediate representations of e.g. ODE systems and systems of non-linear equations are available symbolically, ChemPy may also be used in an educational setting.

 Substances are represented by a class that holds their names and, optionally, information on their composition, weight, charge etc., as well as how to pretty print them using LaTeX, HTML and unicode.
 Both the composition